antirez/gopher2redis/README.md

     cat.gif

-Sometimes it is useful to show the content in the reverse order, for instance you may take a blog in your Gopher hole, and start every post with the date like `2019.05.02-5 Feb 2019: Programming_in_Ruby.txt`, and other files with similar names.
+Sometimes it is useful to show the content in the reverse order, for instance you may take a blog in your Gopher hole (that is a **phlog** in Gopher slang), and start every post with the date like:

+    2019.02.05-5 Feb 2019: Programming_in_Ruby.txt
+    2019.02.04-4 Feb 2019: Today_strange_journey.txt

+and other files with similar names.
 In a blog it makes sense to show the last written post as first entry.
 To have such effect just create an empty file called `REVERSE` in the directory you want the listing to be sorted in the reverse order.

 ## File extensions